elevien/math50/index.md

 ## Resources

-**Textbooks**: <a href ="https://avehtari.github.io/ROS-Examples/"> Regression and other stories </a>.
-Copies are on reserve at the Library and in the math department.
-I've found that this is one of the best texts on applied regression at this level, but unforunately they do everything in R. I enourage you to skim over the bits with code and think about how you might accomplish the same task in python.
+**Textbooks**: The course will be self-contained in the python notebooks and class notes.
+However, I will occasionally reference the following textbooks for additional readings (note that the first two texts use R rather than python, so the coding components can be skipped):
+*  <a href ="https://avehtari.github.io/ROS-Examples/"> Regression and other stories</a>.
+The course is very roughly based on this text, which provides a non-technical introduction to regression analysis with many worked examples.
+* <a href ="https://www.eugened.org/"> Advanced Statistics with Applications in R</a>.
+A more technical introduction to applied regression.
+I will refer to this text for some of the proofs and derivations which are beyond the scope of this course.
+* <a hred = "https://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/#contents"> Probabilistic Programming and Bayesian Methods for Hackers </a> I will reference this text when we cover probabilistic programming in pymc3.
+The pymc3 documentation itself is a bit dense.

 **Software**: All coding will be done using python in <a href ="colab.research.google.com"> colab notebooks</a>.
-Within python there are a number of packges we will use throughout the course, including:
+Within python there are a number of packages we will use throughout the course, including:
  * <a href ="https://numpy.org/"> numpy </a> for working with arrays, linear algebra and generating random numbers.
  * <a href ="https://pandas.pydata.org/"> pandas </a> for working with tabular data sets
  * <a href ="https://www.statsmodels.org/stable/index.html"> statsmodels </a> for classical statistics
  * <a href ="https://docs.pymc.io/"> pymc3 </a> for Bayesian statistics

 You do not need to be an expert in any of these packages and I will provide you with skeleton code for most tasks.
 That said, I expect you to have some basic proficiency debugging, which will occasionally involve referencing the documentation for these packages.